 The once threatened Sandhill Crane has made an inspiring comeback throughout much of its range.
 However, despite this success, the species continues to be threatened by power line collisions and wetland loss.
 The Whooping Crane, one of the rarest and most endangered bird species in North America, faces a myriad of similar threats – power line collisions, freshwater diversions, drought, sea-level rise, and illegal shootings.

 We are committed to the conservation of the last naturally-occurring Whooping Crane flock that migrates between Canada and coastal Texas, and the reintroduction of additional self-sustaining populations of Whooping Cranes.
 In addition to this critical work, our North America program includes long-term research on Sandhill Cranes aimed at gaining an even better understanding of crane biology and developing model solutions for crane conservation on agricultural landscapes.
-Our work includes (click here to learn more about these activities in North America):
+Our work includes: